syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 # Listening Property Changes

-You can notify the source the [`XBindingPath`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~XBindingPath.html#) and [`YBindingPath`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XyDataSeries~YBindingPath.html#) properties changes by setting [`ListenPropertyChange`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~ListenPropertyChange.html#) as true as shown in the below code snippet.
+You can notify the property changes to the source by setting [`ListenPropertyChange`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~ListenPropertyChange.html#) as true as shown in the below code snippet.

 {% highlight xaml %}